Apple chief Tim Cook takes over 40% pay cut, slashing salary by $35m

 Related video: Apple Maps Announces Big Update

-Apple’s boss Tim Cook has taken a pay cut of over 40 per cent, slashing his salary by about $35m, a new regulatory filing by the company revealed.
+Apple’s boss Tim Cook has taken a pay cut of more than 40 per cent, slashing his salary by about $35m, a new regulatory filing by the company revealed.

-The tech giant chief’s salary will be decreasing from $84m last year to $49m in 2023 on his own recommendation.
+The tech giant chief’s pay will decrease from $84m last year to $49m in 2023 on his own recommendation.

 “Mr Cook’s target total compensation is $49m, a reduction of over 40 per cent from his target 2022 total compensation,” Apple noted in the filing.